Ban Fan, a Simple Chinese mixed rice bowl

 - Heat the oil in a small saucepan until it starts to smoke—for this step, you can simply multiply the quantity of oil by the number of servings and heat it all simultaneously.

-- Drizzle the hot oil over the aromatics and hear it sizzle (eyeball 2 tablespoons per serving as you pour).
+- Drizzle the hot oil over the aromatics and hear it sizzle.

 - Fry the eggs in the same saucepan you heated the oil in.
-Then add the cooked rice to the bowls, and top with the eggs.
+Then add the cooked, warmed rice to the bowls, and top with the eggs.
 Mix well and enjoy!